 General Information

-Almost everything I’ve written or made in the aftermath of my wife’s sudden passing in 2015 is here, some of it in multiple formats, for free, accessible via the drop-down menus above.
+Everything I’ve written or made in the aftermath of my wife’s sudden passing in 2015 is here, some of it in multiple formats, for free, accessible via the drop-down menus above.
 Status, fame, money–-those fruits of external validation and public recognition–-all appeared irrelevant, impertinent really, from the shadow of that loss.
 So “free” was important to me.
 And time felt most pressing: I wanted my work out there RIGHT NOW.
 This website is the way I accomplished all that: free, here, right now.
 I’m now retired (I was an English professor at the University of Pittsburgh for the last 37 years of my 40+ year career; here is a link to a thumbnail CV of my academic credentials:KameenCVProfessorWeb).
 I now live in Olympia, Washington.
 You can contact me at paulkameen07@gmail.com.

 Everything can be accessed directly from the drop-down menus above.